 """

-temperature :math:`T[K]` with values in
+specified temperature :math:`T[K]` with values in *watts per steradian

-*watts per steradian per square metre per nanometer* (:math:`W/sr/m^2/nm`)
+per square metre per nanometre* (:math:`W/sr/m^2/nm`) according to the

-according to *Rayleigh-Jeans* law.
+*Rayleigh-Jeans* law.

 Parameters